sybrenstuvel/flickrapi/doc/flickrapi.rst

     B. the tokens are stored in cookies, so there is no need to store them in another place.

+Another way of preventing the storage of tokens is to pass ``store_token=False`` as the constructor parameter.
+Use this if you want to be absolutely sure that the FlickrAPI instance doesn't use any previously stored tokens, nor that it will store new tokens.

 Example using Django
 ----------------------------------------------------------------------